ananth1996/improed-fmmds/README.md

 |❌ |✅ | 3625.860 | 3.71 |
 | ✅| ✅ | 976.961 | 1.00 |

 The above ablation results indicate the majority of the speedup is gained from the parallel edge creation due to the large number of items in the coreset.

-All experiments were conducted on a Linux machine with 32 cores and 30GB RAM.
+The speedup offered by the parallel updates is not insignificant and using both leads to an overall faster algorithm.

 ### Balanced Sampling Performance